c2mon/c2mon/docs/docs/user-guide/server/index.md

+---
+layout:   post
-# Running C2MON server
+title:    Running the C2MON server

-How to start and configure the C2MON server.
+Summary:  How to configure and start the C2MON server.
 ---

 How to deploy and start C2MON server with Docker or the distribution tarball is described in the [Getting Started](/getting-started) Guide